 Are you looking for ways to keep your sewing room neat and tidy?
 To get organised so you can find what you need?
-Below you’ll find a selection of free projects/patterns plus purchasable storage solutions to help you keep your creative space organised.
+Below you’ll find a selection of free projects/patterns plus purchasable sewing room storage solutions to help you keep your creative space organised.
 You may also find our sort your sewing space feature handy.

-Storing fabric and works in progress
+Ideas for storing fabric and works in progress

 I use a few different methods for storing my fabric.
 I love making these fabric storage cubes which hold around 20 fat quarters and the 1 hour basket holds over 30 fat quarters.
 Plus I have a couple of the Maker’s Box project I wrote for Patterntrace which can hold larger pieces of fabric, several ½ metre or 1 metre cuts can easily fit into it.
 If you have lots of works in progress and would like to store the fabrics, pattern & trims etc for each project all together in one place take a look at this large project pouch tutorial.